-Here is the common situation of many startups.
+Here is a common situation many startups face.
 They have no money, but they have to do marketing.

 The beauty of growth hacking is that it engages alternate methods of growth, methods which are sometimes lower cost.

 Where marketing and engineering meet, growth hacking happens.